klangsentral/doc/slate/source/index.html.md

 If you need to authenticate via bearer auth (e.g., for a cross-origin request), use: `-H "Authorization: Bearer sk_test_BQokikJOvBiI2HlWgH4olfQ2"` instead of: `-u sk_test_BQokikJOvBiI2HlWgH4olfQ2:`

-All API requests must be made over HTTPS.
-Calls made over plain HTTP will fail.
-API requests without authentication will also fail.

 # {integrationUrl}

 This is going to be the operator integration rest api base url and api endpoints must be the same as given below.